108yen/memo-mcp/README.md

 # memo-mcp

-`memo-mcp` is an MCP (Model Context Protocol) server that enables agents to record, search, and retrieve memos using LowDB as a lightweight local database.
+`memo-mcp` is an MCP (Model Context Protocol) server that enables agents to record, search, and retrieve memos using [LowDB](https://github.com/typicode/lowdb) as a lightweight local database.

+This server stores memo contents in a local JSON file and provides comprehensive memo management functionality including creation, updates, search, and retrieval operations.
+All data is persisted locally using LowDB, making it ideal for personal memo management without requiring external database dependencies.

 ## Features